jakobmerljak/aCT/README.md

 ```
 The actual paths may depend on your system and python version.

 aCT requires a database.
-MySQL/MariaDB is the only officially supported database but work is ongoing to use sqlite.
+MySQL/MariaDB is the only officially supported database but work is ongoing to use sqlite. __Note__ that MySQL/MariaDB >= 5.6 is required whereas the default on CentOS 7 is 5.5.

 # Configuring